-2. DEFINITIONS
+2. DEFINITION OF TERMS

+- a.
+Board of Directors refers to the governing body elected by the stockholders that exercises the corporate powers of a corporation, conducts all its business, and controls its properties. - b.
+Corporate Governance refers to the system of stewardship and control to guide organizations in fulfilling their long-term economic, moral, legal and social obligations towards their stakeholders.

+It is a system of direction, feedback and control using regulations, performance standards and ethical guidelines to hold the Board and senior management accountable for ensuring ethical behavior - reconciling long-term customer satisfaction with shareholder value - to the benefit of all stakeholders and society.

+Its purpose is to maximize the organization's long-term success, creating sustainable value for its shareholders, stakeholders and the nation.

+c.
+Independent Director - refers to a person who, apart from his fees and shareholdings, is independent of management and the controlling shareholder and is free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director.

+A lead independent director may be appointed if the Chairman of the Board is not independent, including if the positions of the Chairman of the Board and Chief Executive Officer are held by one person.

-- 2.1 Board of Directors refers to the governing body elected by the stockholders that exercises the corporate powers of a corporation, conducts all its business, and controls its properties. - 2.2 Corporate Governance refers to framework of rules, systems and processes in the corporation that governs the performance of the Board of Directors and Management of their respective duties and responsibilities to stockholders and other stakeholders which include, among others, customers, employees, suppliers, financiers, the government and community in which it operates. - 2.3 Independent Director refers to a person who, apart from his fees and shareholdings, is independent of management and free from any business or other relationship which could, or could reasonably be perceived to, materially interfere with his exercise of independent judgment in carrying out his responsibilities as a director. - 2.4 Public Company refers to any corporation with a class of equity securities listed in an Exchange or with assets in excess of Fifty Million Pesos (Php50,000,000.00) and having two hundred (200) or more stockholders each holding at least one hundred (100) shares of a class of its securities. - 2.5 Management refers to the body given the authority to implement the policies determined by the Board in directing the course/business activity(ies) of the corporation. - 2.6 Executive Directors refers to a director who is also the head of a department or unit of the corporation or performs any work related to its operation. - 2.7 Non-executive Directors refers to a director who is not the head of a department or unit of the corporation nor performs any work related to its operation. - 2.8 Non-audit Work refers to other services offered by an external auditor to a corporation that are not directly related and relevant to its statutory audit functions, such as accounting, payroll, bookkeeping, reconciliation, computer
+- d.
+Public Company refers to any corporation with a class of equity securities listed in an Exchange or with assets in excess of Fifty Million Pesos (Php50,000,000.00) and having two hundred (200) or more stockholders each holding at least one hundred (100) shares of a class of its securities. - e.
+Management refers to a group of executives given the authority by the Board of Directors to implement the policies it has laid down in the conduct of the business of the Company.